gctools-outilsgc/micro_service_template/README.md

 2. `./.env`

-    This file contains the secrets required for the application and can be set eitehr through ENV variables or through this file.
+    This file contains the secrets required for the application and can be set either through ENV variables or through this file.
 * `MQ_USER` = Username for RabbitMQ instance set in `./src/config.js`
 * `MQ_PASS` = Password for RabbitMQ instance
 * `CLIENT_ID` = The client_ID from the client created in Concierge for this micro service